Put simply Rothwell’s railway was built to move coal. Millions upon millions of tons of it.

 The idea was discussed in parliament but because of opposition, most likely from John Calverley of Oulton Hall who didn’t want noisy and smoky steam trains spoiling his view, the plan was dropped.
 It took another 50 years before the town was connected by rail to the national network.

 In the early 1900s the railway’s directors went to great expense to equip the line with a safe system of signalling to enable a passenger service to Leeds.
 It started with much fanfare in Monday 4 January 1904 with four trains a day in each direction including Sunday.

 The advent of the passenger trains was chronicled in the Rothwell Times which published a short poem celebrating the occasion.
 It was penned by Charles Gibson, a native of the town who had migrated to work as a carpenter at Lambeth in London.
-He regularly sent back his thoughts on local history and topical news to the paper and the long awaited service had caught his attention:
+He regularly sent back his thoughts on local history to the paper and the long awaited service had caught his attention:

 A new era for Rothwell is hopefully launched, Its striving for progress is further advanced, From a hut to a hamlet, a village, a town, The place of my birth has a widespread renown.
 The era in question, I stoutly maintain, Is wholly and solely the passenger train, Years of expecting are over and past, And hours of suspense have been broken at last.